Dherse/masterproef/content/4_phos.typ

 ]

-=== Function and synthesizable blocks
+=== Function and synthesisable blocks

-@phos separates functions into three categories: functions denoted by the keyword `fn`, and synthesizable blocks denoted by the keyword `syn`.
+@phos separates functions into three categories: functions denoted by the keyword `fn`, and synthesisable blocks denoted by the keyword `syn`.
 They are designated in such a way to create clearer separation between the concerns of the user, and to allow the compiler to better separate the different functions of the code.
 All functions in @phos, regardless of their type, are subject to constraints and the constraint solver, whether these constraints be expressed on values, or on signals.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Functions*]
 }
 Function represent code that cannot consume nor produce signals, whether electrical or optical.
 They can only process primitive types, composite types, and @adt[s].
 They are intended to separate any coefficient computation from the signal path, creating a strong separation between the two.
-An example could be a lattice filter, it implements a series of coefficients, which are likely to be computed by a function, instead of computing them inline with the signal, they can be computed in a function and then joined with the signal in a synthesizable block.
+An example could be a lattice filter, it implements a series of coefficients, which are likely to be computed by a function, instead of computing them inline with the signal, they can be computed in a function and then joined with the signal in a synthesisable block.
 Function branches do not represent reconfiguration boundaries, which greatly simplifies the work of the compiler.
 An example of a function can be seen in @lst_ex_function.

 #block(breakable: false)[
     #figurex(